Awasi Patagonia Excursions

 • Half day, LEISURE, Culture, ACTIVE, Wildlife

-One on the few trails within the park that combines gorgeous landscapes with tangible evidence of the Aonikenk native culture.
-You will enjoy an easy path with panoramic views towards the Paine Complex and the Patagonian steppe, and observe some evidence of rock art from earlier human inhabitants.
-If that wasn't enough, plenty of birds, guanacos and foxes roam the area, which is why this trail is also well known for puma sightings.
-Due to the location of this trail it is easily combined with other short hikes or drives to the park's highlights.
+This trail is one of the few within the park that offers both stunning landscapes and tangible evidence of the Aonikenk native culture.
+The easy path provides panoramic views of the Paine Complex and the Patagonian steppe, and you'll have the opportunity to observe rock art from earlier human inhabitants.
+The area is also teeming with wildlife, including birds, guanacos, foxes, and even pumas.
+Due to its location, this trail can be easily combined with other short hikes or drives to the park's highlights.

-Note: Due to the presence of pumas, children younger than 10 years of age are not allowed to do this trail.
+Please note: Due to the presence of pumas, children younger than 10 years of age are not allowed on this trail.

 Cóndor Lookout